Brand

 What is the University of Oxford best known for?

-The University of Oxford is best known for its centuries-long academic influence across the humanities, sciences, and public life.
-It is the oldest university in the English-speaking world and remains one of the most cited, most selective, and most globally visible institutions in higher education, with particular strength in history, literature, philosophy, politics, and area studies.
+The University of Oxford is best known as the oldest university in the English-speaking world and one of the most influential research institutions anywhere in higher education.
+Its reputation spans the humanities, sciences, politics, and public life, with especially strong global visibility in history, literature, philosophy, and area studies.

-Does Oxford have a major new humanities campus?
+Does Oxford have a major new humanities hub?